AdobeDocs/app-builder/src/pages/resources/event-driven/lesson1.md

 4. Go to `project overview` tab, download project metadata from `Download` button and get the needed info from this `.json`file, or you can also get these info from `.aio` file in the project folder.

-## Initialize a App Builder app using CLI template
+## Initialize an App Builder app using CLI template

-To initialize a App Builder app, let's use init command from the CLI.
+To initialize an App Builder app, let's use init command from the CLI.
 More information please refer to [Creating your First App Builder Application](../../getting_started/first_app.md)

 ```bash
 aio app init <Your-project-name> --no-extensions